kieranrcampbell/synthmix/README.md

 * `depth`: Number of reads in the output bulk file
 * `transcript_index`: The transcriptome index required by Kallisto
 * `kallisto_index`: The pseudoalignment index built by Kallisto (this is created as the first step of Synthmix)
+* `sample_mix`: The proportion of samples to be used for single-cell quantification and the proportion for bulk sample synthesis.
+Defaults to [0.5, 0.5]
+* `seed`: The random seed to be used to sample cells for bulk/single split.
+This should be set for your analysis to be reproducible.
+Defaults to 123.

 Then call
 ```bash